The Response Console Tool is at the heart of CertiK's

 Redesigning Summary View

-Streamline Alert Searches
+to Streamline Alert Searches

 Problems